-The union/association parties agree on the following scheme for pay revision as at 1 May 2023 and 1 May 2024, respectively.
+The union/association parties agree on the following scheme for pay revision on 1 May 2025 and 1 May 2026, respectively.

 4.1 Introductory work

 The local parties must jointly determine the application and timetable for the pay revision.

 With their knowledge of the company's conditions, the local parties must participate in the pay process by means of mutual consideration and understanding.
 The result will be a functioning pay-setting process that is well known by both the employer and the employees.